Contemporary dance: Cunningham's key ideas

 Other pioneers of contemporary dance (the offspring of modern and postmodern) include Ruth St. Denis, Doris Humphrey, Mary Wigman, Pina Bausch, Francois Delsarte, Émile Jaques-Dalcroze, Paul Taylor, Rudolph von Laban, Loie Fuller, José Limón, Marie Rambert, and Trisha Brown.

 Choreographer's role

 There is usually a choreographer who makes the creative decisions and decides whether the piece is an abstract or a narrative one.
 Dancers are selected based on their skill and training.
-The choreography is determined based on its relation to the music or sounds that is danced to.
+The choreography is determined based on its relation to the music or sounds that are danced to.
 The role of music in contemporary dance is different from in other genres because it can serve as a backdrop to the piece.
 The choreographer has control over the costumes and their aesthetic value for the overall composition of the performance and also in regards to how they influence dancers’ movements.